-- 330 a minimal contribution to surface temperature changes from AMOC across the North Atlantic and Nordic Seas (Fig. 5).
-After analysing all the models, we conclude that the AMOC does not play a globally important role in explaining the temperature changes.
-For most of the PMIP4 models (except for IPSL-CM6A-LR and MRI-ESM2-0 models), generally less than 30% of the temperature changes can be explained by the AMOC changes.
-Only some small regions show values close to 30%, while for other regions, there are minimal impacts of the AMOC on surface air temperature changes, and the role may even be secondary - 335 in the North Atlantic basin to other factors.
+280 the weakest potential impact from midHolocene AMOC changes suggested across the North Atlantic and Nordic Seas for each model (Fig. 5).
+Unsurprisingly, neither MPI-ESM1-2-LR nor GISS-E2-1-G, which both have very little changes in AMOC strength in midHolocene(Tab.
+1), suggest a minimal contribution to surface temperature changes from AMOC across the North Atlantic and Nordic Seas (Fig. 5).
+After analysing all the models, we conclude that the AMOC does not play a globally important role in explaining the temperature changes, and the role may even be secondary in the North Atlantic basin to other 285 factors.
 This conclusion also applies to sea surface temperature, and holds for the lig127k as well (not shown).